rknightuk/rknight.me/src/posts/blog/2024/2024-02-17-how-i-make-a-podcast-episode.md

 This post was originally in [my wiki](/intersect) but I decided it made more sense to have it as a post.

-I have recorded and edited over 175 episodes of [my](https://www.ruminatepodcast.com/) [podcasts](https://wegot.family/) so I know _some_ things about podcasts but this is a basically a list of things I use.
+I have recorded and edited over 175 episodes of [my](https://www.ruminatepodcast.com/) [podcasts](https://wegot.family/) so I know _some_ things about podcasts but this is basically a list of things I use.
 If you want to hear from actual professionals I recommend [episode 200 of Upgrade](https://www.relay.fm/upgrade/200).

 I record using a [Razer Seiren Mini](https://www.razer.com/streaming-microphones/razer-seiren-mini/RZ19-03450100-R3M1).
 I previously used a [Blue Yeti](https://www.bluemic.com/en-gb/products/yeti/).
 There are much better microphones available but for what I do, the Razer is fine.